ak-s-0723/Evaluations/src/main/java/org/example/evaluations/evaluation/README.md

-# Create a Stripe Checkout Session
+# Create a Stripe Subscription

 ## Requirements

-In SessionController, you need to implement an API with path `/session` which will take Body in form of CreateSessionDto and return SessionDto.
-This API will be responsible for creating a CheckoutSession object and returning it.
+In SubscriptionController, you need to implement an API with path `/subscription` which will take Body in form of SubscriptionRequestDto and return Id of created Subscription.

-In SessionService, you need to complete `SessionDto createSession(String successUrl, List<Long> amounts, List<String> productNames, List<Long> quantities)` method
+In SubscriptionService, you need to complete `String createSubscriptionForProduct(String customerName,String customerEmail,Long productAmount, String productName, PlanCreateParams.Interval interval)` method

-In StripePaymentGateway, please implement createSession Method getting help from [Stripe Official Documentation](https://docs.stripe.com/api/checkout/sessions/create).
-Please note that you are provided with Lists of ProductNames which need to be ordered in this session along with their amounts and quantities.
-Ith product will have it's name at Ith index in productNames list and amount at Ith index in amounts list and quantity at Ith index in quantities list.
+In StripePaymentGateway, please implement `createSubscriptionForProduct` Method.
+You can take help from [Link](https://docs.stripe.com/api/subscriptions/create) , but exact logic will not help, as we also want to give free Trial for 730 days.
+Whatever information you need is provided as input, please use those parameters only and don't modify function signature.

 You don't need to do changes in `dtos`.
 Just refer it for your understanding.
 Fields are already present in each class.